gs1/GS1_DigitalLink_Resolver_CE/README.md

 all without having to change your existing web applications or databases.
 You simply add the GS1 identifier and the corresponding target URL to the Resolver database.

-Even more useful is the fact that the same consumer could scan the QR Code before they purchase the product to check for nutritional red flags, and after they have purchased to the product to look at recipes!
+Even more useful is the fact that the same consumer could scan the QR Code before they purchase the product to check for nutritional red flags, and after they have purchased the product to look at recipes!
 GS1 Resolver signposts people to the appropriate information based on <i>why</i> they scanned the QR Code.

 It means that that consumers, supply chain workers and others can see contextually important information about a product that is